 - 3. Java Moss Live Freshwater Aquarium Plants

 - 5. Betta Plant Amazon Sword

 - 7. CNZ Aquarium Fish Tank Green Lifelike Underwater Plastic Plant

 - 8. Marina Betta Pink Orchid Aquarium Plastic Plant

 - 9. Dwarf Hairgrass Live Aquarium Plants

 - 10. Live Aquarium Plants in Tissue Culture Cup Anubias

-If you don’t have aquarium lighting or don’t plan on adding one to your setup, artificial or fake plants are a good alternative.
+This ensures that they can grow optimally indoors.
+If you don’t have indoor lighting or don’t plan on adding one to your setup, artificial plants are a good alternative.

 Are Live Plants Better?